Edgars Rinkēvičs: Views

-On LGBTQ+ issues
+On LGBT issues

-Rinkēvičs has said that despite some progress, LGBT people still face serious rights violations in many countries, and expressed support for global efforts to decriminalize LGBT, stressing that it is about universal human rights, not imposing Western values.
+Rinkēvičs has said that despite some progress, LGBT people still face serious rights violations in many countries, and expressed support for global efforts to decriminalize LGBT relations, stressing that it is about universal human rights, not imposing Western values.
 Citing cases like Chechnya, he warned of worsening persecution and torture of LGBT people and called on the international community to use all available diplomatic and bilateral tools to strengthen civil society, protect human rights, and eliminate all forms of discrimination.
-In an interview with Latvian news portal Delfi, Latvian drag queen and LGBTQ+ activist Rojs Rodžers stated that he wanted that Rinkēvičs be "a little braver" on LGBTQ+ rights issues and that he was "more on side being dissappointed" that Rinkēvičs has not participated in Pride events.
+In an interview with Latvian news portal Delfi, Latvian drag queen and LGBT activist Rojs Rodžers stated that he wanted that Rinkēvičs be "a little braver" on LGBT rights issues and that he was "more on side being disappointed" that Rinkēvičs has not participated in Pride events.

 In January 2025, Rinkēvičs stated in interview with Channel 4 News that in his opinion the discussions around trans rights, at some point, "went probably too far to one extreme" and expressed hope that "it’s not going to go too far to the other extreme".